elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 // Example, these two lines are equal, just written differently:

 let str1 = 'Hello\nWorld'; // two lines using a "newline symbol"
-// two lines using a normal newline and backticks
+// two lines using a normal newline and back-ticks

 let str2 = `Hello